 Use the Search tab to search for and add device drivers to the project tree that do not appear in the My Drivers list.

 To find a device driver using Search:

-- 1. Start Composer Pro and connect to a Director. - 2.
-In the project tree, click the room to add the driver to.

-3. In the Items pane, click the Search tab.
+- 2. In the project tree, click the room to add the driver to. - 3.
+In the Items pane, click the Search tab.

 To find a device driver: